Muhammad-Bilal-MB/ai-hub/README.md

 # How to contribute to this project?
 Here are 2 quick and painless ways to contribute to this project:

-- Add a valuable stuff whether article, code, blog or anything else related to cloud that can help others.
+- Add a stuff or script/algorithm related to artificial intelligence.
 - Add your details following template of `Contributors.md` file in `Contributors` folder.
 Make a new `.md` file with your name.
 (Follow the template and don't remove any brackets from the template).
 Choose both, make a pull request for your work and wait for it to be merged!!